Boa Vista, Roraima: The Civic Center

 The Civic Center, built in the form of an opened fan, starts from the banks of the Rio Branco.
 This design was created by the engineer Darci Aleixo Deregusson during Ene Garcez's government, the first of its kind in Roraima.

 From the Civic Center runs a system of 16 avenues, with inspiration drawn from Paris, France, Belo Horizonte, and Goiânia, Brazil.
 In this square are the head offices of the Executive, Judicial and Legislative branches of the state government.
 Other buildings of significance are the Palace of Culture, the Amazônia Bank, the Ministry of Education, and a cathedral.

-The civic center also has a monument to the miners who were the first inhabitants of this land.
+The civic center also has a monument to miners.

-Demography

-Initially, indigenous people were the only inhabitants of Boa Vista.
-Boa Vista had the highest growth rate of any Brazilian capital in the 1970s, at 3% per year.
-Immigrants were attracted to this city due to employment opportunities generated by public service jobs for Brazilians.
-General commercial opportunities attract immigrants from neighboring countries.

-In 1950 Boa Vista had about 5,200 inhabitants.
-This number grew 47-fold in only 56 years to approximately 250,000 inhabitants.

-According to the Brazilian Institute of Geography and Statistics (IBGE), Boa Vista had more than 375,000 inhabitants in 2018.
-The city grew more than 10% in just one year due mainly to Venezuelan immigration.

-Ethnic groups found in Boa Vista include: Amerindians, Portuguese, Africans, Germans, Venezuelans, Guyanese and Lebanese.
+Demographics

+Boa Vista had significant relative growth in the 1970s and 1980s, especially due to its placement as the state of Roraima's capital, with the urban population of the city growing exponentially from 1970 to 1980 relative to the outer rings of countryside, with it more than quadrupling since 1980.

+According to the 2022 Census by IBGE, the city is predominantly pardo, with them making up 62.2% of the population.